Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 Client story (Brisbane)

 Nadia’s maintenance team looked competent on paper but kept copping “no proof” pushback.
-They standardised two things: a probe-placement SOP (system-side, away from the pump path) and an always-export habit (micron trend + rise test + notes + RHL on the PDF).
+They standardised two things: a probe-placement SOP on the system side, away from the pump path, and an always-export habit with micron trend, rise test, notes, and RHL details on the PDF.
 Within a month, callbacks dropped; by the next quarter, audits were “thanks for the PDF” rather than “can you resend”.

 FAQs